emacsmirror/mode-line-idle/readme.rst

 Installation
 ============

-This package can be used with ``straight``
+This package can be installed from melpa.

 .. code-block:: elisp

    (use-package mode-line-idle
-     :commands (mode-line-idle)
+     :commands (mode-line-idle))

-     :straight
-     (mode-line-idle
-       :type git
-       :host gitlab
-       :repo "ideasman42/emacs-mode-line-idle"))